RMI-PACTA/r2dii.analysis/README.md

 ```

   - Use `summarize_portfolio_production()` then `add_portfolio_target()`
-    to calculate senario-targets for the whole portfolio:
+    to calculate scenario-targets for the whole portfolio:

 <!-- end list -->